I don’t know about you but I’ve had a love-hate relationship with my deep chest freezer for years.

-Not only did it not cost me a thing, but it keeps my freezer clean.
+Not only did it not cost me a thing, but it kept my freezer clean.

 I repurpose reusable wine bottle bags that I get for free from my grocer.

 For a while, I was getting free wine bottle bags from my grocery store.

 While I liked receiving these bags for free, I started to accumulate them because I forgot to bring them with me whenever I shopped for wine.

 One day I decided to cut out the dividers so that I could reuse them for all my grocery shopping.
-And this worked.

 When I returned home, I immediately went to the freezer to remove the bags to put the items away in the very same freezer.

 Keep reading below to see how best to organize your freezer with wine bottle bags.

 First, Sort Your Foods

 Personally, I sort them by chicken, other meats, potatoes, snacks, bread, and breakfast.

-I suggest sorting whichever way makes sense to you.
-Sorting your foods will also help you determine how many bags you may need.
+Sorting your food will also help you determine how many bags you may need.

 If you have wine bottle bags, go ahead and cut out the dividers.

 You will want to label the outside of the bag on either side and most importantly, on the bag handles.

 I no longer had to wrestle with it when placing something weirdly shaped like a whole turkey.

 Below are pictures of my deep chest freezer with two layers of bags.
-And I still have room for more.

 Make sure to lay the bag handles on top of the bags instead of letting them fall to the sides.

 And because I label the handles I avoid pulling out a bag I don’t need.

-Maintenance of Your Deep Chest Freezer
+Maintaining Your Deep Chest Freezer

-Now, because I use these bags, my freezer stays relatively clean and I only need to clean it once a year.
-Seriously, I only clean it mostly to remove any ice/frost buildup.
+Now, because I use these bags, my freezer stays relatively clean and I only clean it once a year mostly to remove any ice/frost buildup.

 I toss the used bags into the wash with my kitchen towels and reuse them the following month.
-Easy peasy!